SecreShall/ETH-AVAX-Module-1/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

 ## Authors